felippepuhle/felippepuhle/README.md

 I was in charge of the support team, providing assistance and custom support to the customers and infrastructure of local networks.
 I also developed and provided maintenance in websites, and developed web systems that allows the management of the servers, controlling bandwidth, access and other features.

-Key technologies: PHP, MySQL, Javascript, jQuery, LAN, WAN, Mikrotik, AP Router, Ubiquiti, Linux, Unix
+Key technologies: PHP, MySQL, Javascript, LAN, WAN, Mikrotik, AP Router, Ubiquiti, Linux, Unix

 ### Safesystem Informática